 The guide describes maintenance considerations for crosswalk design and implementation.
 For example, many agencies pointed out that recessed markings lasted longer even under sustained inclement weather and high traffic volumes.
 Another repeated refrain stressed the value of marking double-paired and longitudinal bar designs, which can be placed out of the tire line and therefore do not wear away as easily as a design that only uses a transverse bar.
 (While not yet researched, mobility experts have suggested that the transverse bar may have its own unique value as a wayfinding tool for individuals with low vision.)

 These interviews also shed insight into how agencies decide to either replace or refresh old markings.
 While no single “best practice” emerged, what became clear was that labor and equipment costs often make it as expensive to refresh markings as replacing them outright.
 The project delivery method is a big factor in cost.

 Maintenance practices have social equity implications, too: while public feedback is always a useful resource, it should not be an agency’s sole way of identifying need for crosswalk maintenance.
 Vulnerable residents often contend with barriers of technology or mobility that leave them with inequitable access to public forums.
 To apply the recommendations of this guide equitably, agencies must proactively consider underinvested areas with vulnerable populations.

 For All This and More, Stay Tuned

-While we’ve outlined the major findings of our upcoming Crosswalk Marking Effectiveness Guide in this post, the complete guide will dive into significantly more detail on our methods, analysis, and findings.
-We expect the guide will be published soon and hope that its findings will empower agencies across the country to design crosswalks that are intuitive, safe, and utterly forgettable to everyday users.
+While we’ve outlined the major original research findings of our Crosswalk Marking Selection Guide in this post, the complete guide dives into significantly more detail.
+In fact, the guide includes chapters on other related research findings, marking material best practices, and cost and maintenance considerations.
+The guide should empower agencies across the country to design, implement, and maintain crosswalks that are intuitive, safe, and utterly forgettable to everyday users.